CARL KIM / Pyschotherapeutic Counsellor, Dip. Psych, MBACP, UKCP • phone 079 5252 4084

 CHANGE THROUGH SUPPORT

-make sense of your past experiences and find new perspectives,
+Make sense of your past experiences and find new perspectives

-learn to cope with your present challenges, and
+Learn to cope with your present challenges

-feel confident in yourself and look forward to your future.
+Find confidence in yourself and look forward to your future.

 We will work together once a week, in 50 minute sessions.
 The first session will be an introductory one where we can get to know each other and agree on how we will best work together.

-I see my clients either in person in my practice room in Springfield (north Chelmsford), or remotely via Zoom video.
 I follow all government guidelines for Covid-19 out of consideration for our mutual safety.